 Clays that are rich in minerals, such as kaolin, are often present in skin care products for acne.
 Studies on specific mineral clays and muds suggest that they may have antibacterial properties.

 It is a popular myth that toothpaste helps to treat acne.
-One of the reasons for this is that toothpaste used to contain triclosan, which some studies claim prevents excessive sebum production.
+One of the reasons for this is that toothpaste used to contain triclosan, which

 The AAD do not recommend using toothpaste on pimples.
 They also advise against: